-Term: A terms is a single token, word, or a phrase consisting of several words/tokens that characterize a concept or a meaning in a technical domain.
+Term: A term is a single a single token, a single word or a phrase consisting of several words/tokens and it characterizes a concept or a meaning in a technical domain.
 The Oxford Dictionary defines term as:

 'a word or phrase used to describe a thing or to express a concept, specially in a particular kind of language or branch of study.'